wangyh1949/Loci-SpotNorm/readme.md

 ├── tracking00x/
 ```

-This is the folder structure after running oufti & u-track analysis. oufti results are saved under the folder as `mesh.mat`. u-track results are saved inside each `tracking00x` folder. `mesha.mat` are saved by `meshCleanup_andor.m` based on `mesh.mat`
+This is the folder structure after running oufti & u-track analysis. oufti results are saved under the folder as `mesh.mat`. u-track results are saved inside each `tracking00x` folder. `mesha.mat` are saved by `meshCleanup_andor.m` based on `mesh.mat`.

 ```text
 251108-SK731/